 OS Grid ref:- SX 104614

-The castle was founded by Robert, Count of Mortain, the half brother of William the Conqueror.
-It occupies the site of an earlier wooden Norman fort. .
+The castle overlooks what was once the major crossing point of the River Fowey and was founded by Robert, Count of Mortain, the half brother of William the Conqueror.
+The present castle occupies the site of the earlier wooden Norman fort.
 Little evidence remains of the earlier fort, but masonry of a very early date may be seen at the base of the Gate Tower.

 The stone structure we see today dates from around 1200.
 The nearly circular, battlemented keep is surrounded by a deep, wide defensive moat. the barbican and towers were added in the following century.
 The Great Hall, the kitchens and other rooms are still clearly discernable.The castle was entered over a drawbridge, and there is some evidence to suggest that there was once a further drawbridge within the square Gate Tower.

 A well chamber which is located in the courtyard once provided the castle with its water supply, but there was an additional source, supplied by a spring, situated on the higher ground outside the castle.
 The views of the surrounding landscape from the upper sections of the castle walls are superb.